 Over time, the factory-applied seam tape and DWR coatings can degrade.

-• Seam Sealing: If you notice leaks along the seams, you’ll need to re-seal them.
-Clean the seams thoroughly, then apply a specialized seam sealant with a brush or applicator, following the product instructions.
+- Seam Sealing: If you notice leaks along the seams, re-seal them.
+Clean the seams thoroughly, then apply a specialized seam sealant with a brush or applicator, following product instructions.
 Allow it to dry completely.

-• Re-Waterproofing: When water no longer beads up on your tent fabric, it’s time to reapply a DWR treatment.
+- Re-Waterproofing: When water no longer beads up on your tent fabric, reapply a DWR treatment.
 Clean the tent thoroughly first, then use a spray-on or wash-in waterproofing product designed for outdoor gear.
 These products help restore the fabric’s water repellency.

 Common Repairs and Kits